rrezxth/GuiltyGearStrive-Tierlist-Calculator/README.md

 # #TODO
-1. Sort characters by their respective tier.
+1. Sort characters in their respective tier. e.g. Chipp != Sol

 2. Create more functions to minimize code redundancy.